 How to Monetize Your Live Streaming Content with WpStream

-Live streaming is a booming industry, with forecasts suggesting that it could reach over $70 billion by 2021.
-Since the industry is rapidly developing, tons of online businesses are taking advantage of it and creating fresh live content.
-The applications and implications of this new type of engaging content are huge – marketing professionals are using it in campaigns, small websites and online businesses are delivering fresh live content to an ever wider audience.
+Live streaming is a booming industry, with forecasts suggesting that it could potentially reach over $70 billion by 2021.
+Since the industry is rapidly developing, numerous online businesses are taking advantage and creating fresh (live) content.
+The implications of this new type of content are huge.
+For one, marketing professionals are using it in campaigns and small websites.
 Live streaming works and it’s a real money maker for those willing to harness it.

-This guide will focus on how you can monetize your live streams and how to get the best out of the content you are producing, depending on your niche and product.
+This guide will focus on how you can monetize your live streams and how to make the most out of the content you produce, depending on your niche.

 The Basics of Monetization

-Despite the fact that the internet is riddled with full live streams and videos, the market for premium live content continues to grow.
-With the democratization and creation of new distribution models, more and more content producers are able to broadcast their live streams to wider audiences.
-That being said, this field is highly competitive, due to the fact that just about anyone can build a live stream website, within a reasonable budget and without too much prior technical experience.
-Either way, the main focus of your online live streaming business should be quality content creation that your viewers will enjoy.
+Despite the fact that the internet is riddled with live streams and videos, the market for premium live content continues to grow.
+With the democratization of new distribution models, more and more content producers are able to broadcast their live streams to wider audiences.
+That being said, this field is highly competitive due to the fact that just about anyone can build a live stream website.
+Moreover, it could be done within a reasonable budget and without too much prior technical experience.
+Nevertheless, the main focus of your online live streaming business should be quality.
 This is the only way to reach the top and leave your competition in the dust.

 How much should I charge?